Adriex9/Deep_-Learning_notebook_/README.md

-Dog and Cat Breed Classification with Deep Learning This project involves building a deep learning model for classifying dog and cat breeds using images.
+Dog and Cat Breed Classification with Deep Learning on The Oxford-IIIT Pet dataset This project involves building a deep learning model for classifying dog and cat breeds using images.
 The model leverages the VGG16 architecture with transfer learning to achieve high accuracy on a dataset containing multiple dog and cat breeds.

 Project Overview